wayou/bazel-js-example/README.md

 ![screenshot of the bazel javascript example building result](./assets/bazel_javascript_example.png)

-## What's included in this Example
+## What's included in this example

 ### 1. A basic setup for building JavaScript using bazel